Thomas Sprott: Biography

+Thomas Hunt

 Hunt was born in Norfolk in approximately 1573.
 Bede Camm says that his real name was probably Bensted or Benstead, as that was how Henry Garnet referred to him.
 He studied for the priesthood at the Royal English College in Valladolid and subsequently the English College of Seville, being ordained in 1599.
 His service in England was brief, being initially imprisoned at Wisbech, where he then escaped with five others.

+Arrest and Execution

 Some months later, they were arrested at the Saracen's Head, Lincoln, upon the discovery of the holy oils and two Breviaries in their possession.
 When brought to trial, their being priests was neither proved nor confessed, nor was any evidence produced.
 Judge Sir John Glanville berated the jury when it failed to find the defendants guilty.
 Hunt then said that if the judge thought them guilty he should pronounce sentence himself and not bring "innocent blood" on the heads of those who understood neither the law nor the case.

 Taking exception to the phrase "innocent blood", Glanville responded, "Let your blood which you call innocent be on me and my head."
 He then directed the jury to find them guilty, which was done.
 His words were remembered when sixteen days later Glanville died while riding a quiet cob in the meadows; his horse suddenly shied and threw him and he suffered a broken neck.

 Thomas Sprott and Thomas Hunt were among the eighty-five martyrs of England and Wales beatified by Pope John Paul II on 22 November 1987.